[Home ] [Archive] [ فارسی ]

 2.Department of Obstetrics and Gynecology, School of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, I.R.Iran. , Drafifiasyeh@gmail.com

-Background and Objective: Preterm birth before 34 weeks of gestation is associated with significant neonatal morbidity and mortality.
-Cervical length measurement is a valuable tool for predicting preterm birth, allowing for timely interventions to improve outcomes.
-The aim of this study was to evaluate the clinical outcomes of women suspected of preterm birth and cervical length ≤30.
+Background and Objective: Preterm labor before 34 weeks of gestation is associated with significant neonatal morbidity and mortality.
+Cervical length measurement is a valuable tool for predicting preterm labor, allowing for timely interventions to improve pregnancy outcomes.
+The present study was conducted to evaluate the clinical outcomes of women at risk for preterm labor who had a cervical length ≤30 mm.

-Methods: This cross-sectional study was conducted on 189 pregnant women with gestational age ≤34 weeks who were admitted to Imam Khomeini Hospital, Ahvaz, in 2022.
-Demographic and clinical data including cervical length, birth weight, mean duration of maternal and neonatal hospitalization, and neonatal complications were extracted from medical records and analyzed.
+Methods: This cross-sectional study was conducted among 189 pregnant women at gestational age ≤34 weeks who were admitted to Imam Khomeini Hospital in Ahvaz in 2023 and were at risk for preterm labor.
+Demographic and clinical information including cervical length, birth weight, mean length of stay for mother and infant, and neonatal complications were extracted from the medical records and examined.

-Conclusion: According to the results of this study, cervical length measurement effectively predicts outcomes in cases of suspected preterm delivery.
+Conclusion: According to the results of this study, measuring cervical length effectively predicts outcomes in women at risk for preterm labor.

-Keywords: Preterm Labor, Cervix, Maternal Morbidity, Neonatal Morbidity.
+Keywords: Preterm Labor, Cervix, Maternal Complications, Neonatal Complications.

 Type of Study: Research | Subject: Obstetrics and Gynecology